Ashb87/Alkaline-Ms-Project-one/README.md

 ### Initial creation

 I created the repository using the following steps:
- 1. Logging into my github account and clickng the green button near the top left of the page displaying the text **NEW.**
+ 1. Logging into my [GitHub](https://github.com/Ashb87/Alkaline-Ms-Project-one) account and clickng the green button near the top left of the page displaying the text **NEW.**
  2. This took me to a page with the option to create a new repository.
 Under *repository template* I clicked on the *code institute* template.
     I chose a name for the repository suitable for the project and then clicked the *create repository* button.
  3. I opened the new repository and clicked the green *gitpod* button to create a new workplace in Gitpod for writing and editing my code to